bat-z/bat-z/README.md

 1. I'm very afraid of heights

-2. actual gore and fictional gore scare the shit out of me.
+2. Actual gore and fictional gore scare the shit out of me.

 </details>